Oak Street Cinema

-The Oak Street Cinema was a small, single-screen movie theater in the Stadium Village neighborhood of Minneapolis, MN near the University of Minnesota campus.
+The Oak Street Cinema was a small, single-screen movie theater in the Stadium Village neighborhood of Minneapolis, Minnesota, near the University of Minnesota campus.
 The theater played both first-run independent films and repertory showings, including retrospectives of such filmmakers as Ingmar Bergman, Michelangelo Antonioni, Akira Kurosawa and others, as well as genre-based retrospectives.
 It had also been home to several local film festivals, including the Minneapolis-St. Paul International Film Festival.
 The theater has hosted visits from several well-known filmmakers and celebrities, such as Terry Gilliam, Michael Moore, Peter Fonda, Cyd Charisse, and many others.

 The building was demolished in September 2011 after 95 years of existence.

 History

 The theater, originally called the Oak, was built in 1916, but was renamed the Campus Theater in 1935 and remodeled by design firm Liebenberg & Kaplan, who also designed several other area theaters, including the nearby Varsity Theater, located on the other side of campus in Dinkytown.

 It was designed in Art Deco style, seated 312 people, in addition to a meeting area in the basement for film students.
-The Campus Theater closed in 1989, however it was reopened in 1995 under the name Oak Street Cinema under the direction of Bob Cowgill (now a professor at Augsburg College), Barry Hans and Randy Carpenter.
+The Campus Theater closed in 1989, however it was reopened in 1995 under the name Oak Street Cinema under the direction of Bob Cowgill (formerly a professor at Augsburg University), Barry Hans and Randy Carpenter.
 The theater has been owned and operated by the Minnesota Film Art, an organization created when the theater, under Cowgill's leadership, merged with the U Film Society.

-Financial troubles and Closing
+Financial troubles and closing

 When Bob Cowgill stepped down in 2004, the theater fell quickly into debt, in excess of $145,000 by the end of 2005.
 Cowgill's successor, Jamie Hook, was fired in September 2005 for mismanaging the budget and missing grant application deadlines.
 In the meantime, MFA board members Al Milgrom and Tim Grady personally loaned the organization over $75,000 to keep it afloat, guaranteed against the value of the property, which Grady estimated at approximately $600,000.
 By the beginning of 2006, the board of the Minnesota Film Arts publicly considered selling the theater, resulting in a protest by Cowgill and community members, under the auspices of the group Save The Oak, which they created for that cause.

 As of 2009, the theater was still struggling along amidst continuing financial troubles.
 Local papers reported that the theater was likely to be sold and demolished to make way for condominium development.